Virginia-Blockchain/idea-hub/debate.md

 2. Panel discussion where I might sit on a panel with skeptics and answer questions from a moderator and/or the audience.

+> call the panel: "Should we invest in blockchain"

 ## Reach Out List

 * AIF -- Vamsi, Jeevan, Dakota, Calvin